YunoHost-Apps/chatonsinfos_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+ChatonsInfos is a protocol for sharing data about the CHATONS collective, its members and their services.